ropensci/qualR/paper.md

 ![Plot created using `MonitorArRetrieveParam` output and openair `TimeVariation` function. \label{fig:MonAr_pm10}](./rj_centro_2019.png)

-These examples show how easy `qualR` brings air quality measurements from São Paulo State and the city of Rio de Janeiro to our R session and how quickly exploratory data analysis can be performed.
+These examples show how easily `qualR` extracts air quality measurements from São Paulo State and the city of Rio de Janeiro to our R session and how quickly exploratory data analysis can be performed.
 More information are available in the [`qualR` repository](https://github.com/quishqa/qualR).

 # Acknowledgements